 - In Step 1 of your custom report, the Leads base data must be selected.
 Batch processes can only be run from a Leads report.
 (If your company uses Velocify’s Direct Mail Warehouse, you can run a batch process on leads in the direct mail warehouse as well by selecting the Direct Mail Records base data.)

 - In Step 2 of your custom report, the columns you view will not impact the leads selected in the batch process at all.
-It is best practice to add columns that will help you identify your leads, such as Lead ID, Date Added, Status, and Campaign, but these columns are not imperative.
+It is best practice to add columns that will help you identify your leads, such as Lead ID, Date Added, Status, and Lead Source, but these columns are not imperative.

 - In Step 3 of your custom report, you will create filters which will isolate exactly which leads are modified in your batch process.
 It is critical that you add the correct filters to ensure leads are not modified improperly.
 For help creating filters, please reference the related article.

 - Once your custom report is created, run the custom report to confirm that you are viewing the leads that should be modified.
 Then select [Run Batch Process].